-Getting called for an interview is an experience that manages to be both flattering and scary all at the same time.
-An interview is a final step to getting a job offer and it’s normal to feel a little nervous.
+Getting called for an interview is an experience that is both flattering and scary all at the same time.
+An interview is the final step to getting a job offer and it’s normal to feel a little nervous.
 Our resident career coach Ann Ryan has successfully coached hundreds of Innopharma students for interviews in the pharmaceutical, food science and MedTech industries.
-Here she reveals her tips for interview success.
+Here she reveals her top tips for nailing the interview success.

-One way to alleviate nerves and ensure you stand out from the competition is to be very prepared.
-“You can have a lot of academic knowledge but you might not be able to articulate it in an interview and really shine - that takes practice,” Ann notes.
-Make sure you’re covering the basics, “You have to know the job description very well and you have to know your CV very well too.”
+One way to alleviate nerves and ensure you stand out from the competition is to be extremely prepared.
+“You can have a lot of academic knowledge but you might not be able to articulate it in an interview and really shine — that takes practice,” Ann notes.
+Make sure you’re covering the basics, “You have to know the job description very well and you have to know your CV thoroughly too.”

 During the career development module at Innopharma, students get the chance to really hone their interview skills.
 “Every student has a mock interview based on a job that they want to apply for,” Ann notes.
 “We don’t make it intimidating.
 We do it in small groups in front of the class so you get peer support and feedback.”

 2. Watch Out for Competency Based Interviews

 Our career development module is focused on preparing students for the particular interview style they can expect from the pharma, MedTech and food science industries.
 A lot of the time, this means a competency-based interview.
 “We spend quite a bit of time preparing for competency-based interviews,” Ann notes.
 “This consists of understanding your competency and how you can articulate it against particular areas like problem-solving and process improvement.”

 Another interview approach is an assessment centre where candidates take part in group tasks and tests.
 “That can be very daunting if you’ve never heard of or experienced it,” Ann says.
 “We run an assessment centre type scenario and then do some aptitude tests as well to prepare the student.”